 Those, who compare Bollywood with Hollywood or vice versa, can’t be defined as true movie fans because they never understand this art of cinema which offers a platform to everyone to tell a story with their own imagination whether a movie on the same is already made or not.
 If Bollywood is all about entertaining the mass, Hollywood is a cluster of creativity that takes the standard of filming to a new level year after year.

-Being a World War and being one of the biggest battle ever, there are definitely hundreds of different stories covered within different media.
+Being a World War and being one of the biggest battles ever, there are definitely hundreds of different stories covered within different media.
 These are the stories that give inspiration to creative talents in Hollywood who use these stories and convert them into movies.
-Many movies become disaster at Box Office while some become epic.
+Many movies become the disaster at Box Office while some become epic.

 Here’s a list of some of the top movies on World War 2 produced till date: